JelleZijlstra/JelleZijlstra.github.io/why-cant-we.md

 runtime, is difficult because it would be a backwards-incompatible change to the language.

+_`|` operator_: Tuple objects currently do not support the `|` operator, used for building unions.
+We could add it and make it return a `Union`, but it might be unintuitive for users to give this operator a typng-specific meaning, since `|` works on other builtin collections (set, dict) with very different behavior.

 _Generics_: Generic tuple types raise similar issues as discussed for generic inline TypedDicts (above).